Medically reviewed by Drugs.com. Last updated on Feb 23, 2021.

 What you can do

-- Note down any symptoms you're experiencing, even if they seem unrelated to the reason you have scheduled the appointment.
+- Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

 - Write down a list of questions to ask your doctor.